matyalatte/Blender-DDS-Addon/docs/For-Dev.md

 ## Flake8

 [Flake8](https://flake8.pycqa.org/en/latest/) is a tool for style guide enforcement.
-It will check if you are following [PEP8](https://peps.python.org/pep-0008/).
+It checks if you are following [PEP8](https://peps.python.org/pep-0008/).
 Install it with `pip install flake8`.
 Then, type `flake8` in `./Blender-DDS-Addon`.
 You should get no messages from flake8.